tylerharter/cs320/s21/lab1/README.md

 Choose one of the following for the remainder of this lab:

 1. [GCP Directions](gcp/README.md).
 At the time these directions were written, Google offers $300 of credit for new users.
-Unfortunately, the credits must be used within 90 days, which doesn't quite cover a semester.
+The credits must be used within 90 days, which doesn't quite cover a semester.
 Fortunately, Google gave me educational credits ($50/student) to use for CS 320, which should cover you.
-I'll be sending details in a Canvas announcement about how to redeem these.
+Please see this announcement on Canvas about how to redeem this credit before proceeding: https://canvas.wisc.edu/courses/244425/discussion_topics/881141
 2. [Azure Directions](azure/README.md).
 At the time these directions were written, Microsoft offers students $100/year of credit per year.

 Note that this is our first semester giving Azure as a second option,